collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Josiah](https://stackexchange.com/users/-1/88-josiah) on 2010-12-17
 - score: 5

-<p>It's to blame for making modesty such a huge 'moral' issue to conservative minded people, if not how they express their disagreement (by stoning little girls).</p>
+It's to blame for making modesty such a huge 'moral' issue to conservative minded people, if not how they express their disagreement (by stoning little girls).

 ## Answer 1582